JustinTimperio/pacback/README.md

 While there are only a few CLI commands, they can be used in a wide variety of complex restoration tasks.
 Below are some examples of how to use and deploy Pacback in your systems.

 ### FailProof -Syu Upgrades
 One of the problems with rolling releases is you never know when a problem might occur.
 It may be months before you run into an issue at which point, you will need to scramble to figure out when your system was stable last.
 Pacback offers two solutions that help solve this issue.
-If you would like integrate Pacback directly with Pacman you can automaticlly install a Pacman hook that creates a Light Restore Point every time you upgrade with Pacman.
+If you would like to integrate Pacback directly with Pacman you can automatically install a Pacman hook that creates a Light Restore Point every time you upgrade with Pacman.
 Pacback also offers it's own `-Syu` if you don't want to use a hook.
-In both of these cases Pacback creates a Light Restore Point numbered `00` before every system upgrade.
+In both of these cases, Pacback creates a Light Restore Point numbered `00` before every system upgrade.
 If you run into any issues with the upgrade, simply use `pacback --snapback` to instantly downgrade only the packages you upgraded and remove any additions.

 Using Pacman:
 1. Install the Pacback hook with: `pacback --install_hook`
-2. Now use Pacman normally and when you need undo a upgrade use: `pacback --snapback`
+2. Now use Pacman normally and when you need to undo an upgrade use: `pacback --snapback`

 Using Pacback:
 1. Deploy a system upgrade with: `pacback -Syu`